Breaking News | OPEC and allies to meet to thrash out cuts deal

 The cartel will also have to pay attention to developments in the three members which have been granted exemptions from quotas — Libya, Iran and Venezuela.

-Libya’s production had been almost wiped out by civil conflict but has spiked since October and now stands at over a million bpd, according to the countries National Oil Corporation (NOC).
+Libya’s production had been almost wiped out by civil conflict but has spiked since October and now stands at over one million bpd, according to the country’s National Oil Corporation (NOC).

 In the longer term, Iran’s offer on the oil market may also increase if the incoming US administration pursues a policy of detente with Tehran and relaxes sanctions.